eligaconstance/staging/docs/smart_contract/write-powerful-smart-contracts.md

 While the desire to reduce unnecessary code clutter is always worthwhile on its own, this ability for different organizations to have different smart contracts is particularly useful in scenarios when the code to perform certain actions might contain sensitive information (the location of a server where ads are created, for example).

-While the “old” lifecycle did include ways to separate roles through a permissions structure, the ability for different orgs to have different packages is a more secure and holistic approach to the separation of concerns central to fabric networks, and should be taken in account when developing smart contracts to run using the new lifecycle.
+While the “old” lifecycle did include ways to separate roles through a permissions structure, the ability for different orgs to have different packages is a more secure and holistic approach to the separation of concerns central to blockchain networks, and should be taken in account when developing smart contracts to run using the new lifecycle.

 In any case, it is a best practice for smart contracts to be tested extensively (preferably on a test channel dedicated to this purpose) to ensure that all smart contract packages produce the same result, regardless of the underlying code generating that result.
 However, keep in mind that as long as an errant result is not reached by enough peers to satisfy the endorsement policy of a smart contract, the integrity of ledger data will be maintained.